 Ride a steam train

+Winter in when the steam train runs.
 Every year, around Christmas time and just for that one day traditional steam trains go around the Czech Republic, taking a (small) crowd of enthusiastic locals to more remote villages where they can attend festivals and enjoy a family day out.
-Needless to say, riding the steam train is one of the greatest things to do in the Czech Republic in the winter.

 The sight of the train from a distance is mighty, with the thick dark smoke against the white of the snow.
 The engine is a work of art.
 There are trains going around the country.
-I recommend taking the one that goes from Valašské Meziříčí, a couple of hours drive from Brno, to Valašké Kloubouky, one of the loveliest places to visit in the Czech Republic.
+I recommend taking the one that goes from Valašské Meziříčí, a couple of hours drive from Brno, to Valašké Kloubouky.
 The ride lasts little over one hour.

-Those who visit the Czech Republic in December have the change to enjoy Prague Christmas markets.
-But as I have already stated, there’s many more places to visit in the Czech Republic, including for Christmas markets.
-One of the nicest ones is that of Valašké Kloubouky, whose opening is marked by the Jarmark festival.
+If you visit the Czech Republic in December you will certainly have a chance to go around Prague Christmas markets.
+For more Christmas markets, head to Valašké Kloubouky, whose opening is marked by the Jarmark festival.

-Visiting Valašké Kloubouky during the festival is one of the top things to do in the Czech Republic, and a great opportunity to get a bit of local action.
-There’s a lot of tourists around, but I’d say that a good 90% of them are locals who are all to enjoy the market, eating gingerbread cookies, drinking Medovina (a sort of hot wine prepared with liquor and honey) and obviously doing some Christmas shopping.
+Visiting Valašké Kloubouky during the festival is a great opportunity to get a bit of local action.
+There are a lot of tourists around, but I’d say that a good 90% of them are people from the Czech Republic who are all there to enjoy the market, eat gingerbread cookies, drink Medovina (a sort of hot wine prepared with liquor and honey) and obviously do some Christmas shopping.

 Get off the beaten path in Roznov